samyapp/sygallery/README.md

 A *very* simple plugin to display image galleries from old nextgen gallery wordpress plugin in the way I want them to...

+Upload sygallery.php to your plugins directory and activate it from within wordpress.

 Adds a shortcode to wordpress in the form

 [sygallery id=42]